David Stern: NBA Commissioner

 However, Stern initially refused to go back to the original ball despite many complaints by players about the new ball.
 Two months into the season, the National Basketball Players Association filed a grievance related to the quality of the ball and the cuts it had caused on players' fingers.
 Stern acknowledged that the NBA "could have done a better job" with the decision and implementation, and that it would have been better to get the players' input in advance.
 On December 11, 2006, the NBA announced that it would in fact switch back to the leather ball starting on January 1, 2007.

 In 2007, Stern injected himself in the controversy surrounding the purchase and subsequent relocation of the Seattle SuperSonics by Oklahoman Clay Bennett and his ownership group.
 His support for the surprising move from the nation's 14th-largest market to the 45th was questioned by many both in the public and media.
 Stern's tenure saw the relocation of six NBA franchises.

 In the summer of 2011, the NBA lockout cost the league regular-season games for the second time in league history; the first occurred during the 1998–99 lockout.
 Those were the only times the league has lost games as a result of work stoppages.
 Stern was known as a relentless negotiator.
 During the 2011 lockout, he was accused by HBO commentator Bryant Gumbel of being "some kind of modern-day plantation overseer", a reference to the division between the NBA's primarily white owners and its predominantly black players.

 On December 8, 2011, Stern vetoed a three-team trade that would have sent Chris Paul to the Lakers, Lamar Odom to the league-owned Hornets, and Pau Gasol to the Rockets for what a spokesman would only say were "basketball reasons".
 Early reactions from around the league, fanbase, and media were all largely negative, with players taking to Twitter to express their concerns, and several noted sports journalists criticizing the decision.
 The deal was maligned especially because of the conflict of interest posed by the league's ownership of one of its teams.

-On October 25, 2012, Stern announced that he would step down as NBA commissioner on February 1, 2014, after 30 years in the role, longer than each of his three predecessors.
+On October 25, 2012, Stern announced that he would step down as NBA commissioner on February 1, 2014, after exactly 30 years in the role, longer than each of his three predecessors.
 He was succeeded by his deputy Adam Silver, but remained affiliated with the league with the title of commissioner emeritus.